EPCompSci/portfolio-2020-LifeDrain28/README.md

 This is the current project I am working on at the moment.
 Being developed in swift- this game is being worked on by me and the team [Stratagem Studious](https://github.com/Stratagem-Studios).
 Unfortunately, this game has no confirmed artwork yet.
 I intend to learn a lot about swift and using external databases from this project.

 # Programming Languages
-HTML and CSS
-  * 2017 - present
-  * Basic

 C#
   * 2017 - present